 If you have reason to believe someone is evading taxes, you have a responsibility to report VAT fraud.
-If you don’t know how to report VAT fraud, read our brief guide which aims to answer FAQs for things to consider, the definition of VAT fraud, how to report it safely and what to do if you’ve been reported.
+If you don’t know how to report a VAT fraud, read our brief guide which aims to define VAT fraud, explain how to report VAT evasion safely and discuss what to do if you’ve been reported.

 What is VAT fraud?